sudopluto/learning-how-to-live/age-20.md

     - developing developers
     - how to do what you want and earn what you're worth as a programmer
   - phil:
-    - is life a game we are playing? (and other paper like that)
+    - is life a game we are playing? (and other papers like that)
     - the cook & the chef: elon's secret sauce
 - games
     - Deltarune (chapter 1)